 Differences Between a DAM and CMS

-Digital Asset Management Hosting Environments
+DAM Hosting Environments

 DAM providers typically offer two types of systems.
 On-premises DAMs use servers physically located on-site, while cloud-based DAMs store files electronically.